 Once signed up, an email will be sent with a PayPal link specifically for your payment, which can be paid by debit, credit card, or PayPal cash.
 If you would prefer to pay by cheque, that can be easily arranged as well.

-The standard edition has been 100+ copies, but starting this year (2011) editions will be limited to 55 copies, comprising 45 sales copies and 10 for private distribution (author's copies, press copies, presentation & review copies), although variation in the editions may occur from time to time due to unforeseen circumstances (stacks of paper spontaneously combusting or being eaten by the press, etc.).
+The standard edition is around 50 copies, comprising 40 sales copies and 10 for private distribution (author's copies, press copies, presentation & review copies), although variation in the editions may occur from time to time due to unforeseen circumstances (stacks of paper spontaneously combusting or being eaten by the press, etc.).